 The sheer number of mobile payment solutions, POS applications, mobile payment solutions, POS credit card enabled mobile apps, and wireless technology makes the entire system highly vulnerable to security threats, if not properly configured and tested.

-One of the major vulnerabilities in Mobile Solutions and especially in Mobile Payment Solutions are weak points in the transaction flow from user interface on smartphone devices to the back end system.
+One of the major vulnerabilities in Mobile Solutions and especially in Mobile Payment Solutions are weak points in the transaction flow from the user interface on smartphone devices to the back-end system.

 This necessitates rigorous security testing for potential threats by focusing on application profiling, authentication, data validation, and encryption algorithms.

-Retailers therefore need to create a thorough security testing framework that increases their own security checks in the design phases and include tools to increase the level of automation for dynamic application security testing.
+Retailers, therefore need to create a thorough security testing framework that increases their own security checks in the design phases and includes tools to increase the level of automation for dynamic application security testing.

 The retail digital business landscape has become too diverse, too complex.
 To ensure each component in a digitally mature ecosystem delivers optimum performance, enhanced levels of test automation are absolutely mandatory.

 Aspire’s in-house test automation framework AFTA 3.0 is specifically designed to make the most effective use of test automation covering all the above parameters and has helped several retail CIOs deliver timely and quality results, aimed at improving customer experience.